sway

 Why campus first

-Campus is the highest-density real-world participation environment that exists.
+Campus is the highest-density going-out environment that exists.
 Students go to the same bars every Thursday.
-They go to team nights, study sessions, dorm hangouts, and club events.
-This is four years of intense, repeated, social participation — most of which disappears without a trace.
+They go to team nights, house parties, club events, games.
+It's four years of constant, overlapping plans — coordinated across a dozen group chats that never quite decide.

 Why students care